paulrad/kick-happy-api/README.md

 No argument

 ##### Returns
-Will returns the Hapi.Server instance.
+Will return the Hapi.Server instance.